0xMirasio/IDALibcAutoFlags/README.md

 ## Usage

-Press CTRL+Shit+Z to use plugins, nothing more !
+Press CTRL+Shit+Z to use plugins, nothing more ! (+F5 to refresh page for decompilation output)

 ## Add new functions